In Exercises 69–76, find all the complex roots. Write roots in re... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 69–76, find all the complex roots.
 Write roots in rectangular form.
 If necessary, round to the nearest tenth.
-The complex sixth roots of 64
+The complex fifth roots of 32

 Verified Solution